Command Hub

 git add Tutorial

-Explains how git add stages changes for the next commit, and why the index is central to creating cleaner history.
+Explains how git add stages changes for the next commit, how patch staging works, and how to avoid mixing unrelated edits into one commit.

 git commit Tutorial

-Explains how git commit creates new history nodes, how to write useful messages, and when amend is appropriate.
+Explains how git commit creates new history nodes, how to write stronger messages, and when amend is safe versus risky.

 git diff Tutorial

-Explains how git diff compares working tree, index, and commit states, and which forms are most useful day to day.
+Explains how git diff compares working tree, index, and commit states, how to read the most useful forms, and how to avoid checking the wrong layer.

 git show